 Enjoy rooftop bars such as Sky at BIEL (Beirut International Exhibition & Leisure Centre) and Square at the Mövenpick Hotel & Resort, before moving on to the Gemmayze and Monot districts.
 B 018 nightclub, with its sliding roof, is Beirut’s most iconic dance venue.

 Taxis are plentiful and pretty much the sole means to get about the city.
-If, however, visitors are willing to share, then the most common transportation mode is the 'service' – a shared taxi, with fares negotiated in advance.
 Regular taxis have red license plates and an official tariff.
-Certified airport taxis are recognised by an airport logo on the door.
-The journey time from the airport to downtown Beirut is 20 minutes and the fare is around £15-20.
+Certified airport taxis are recognised by an airport logo on the door and are located outside arrivals.
+The journey time to downtown Beirut is 20 minutes.

 Dip into Beirut’s history through the Lebanon National Museum, Canaanite and Ottoman era archaeology on Martyr’s square and the Ottoman-style Al-Amin mosque.
 Much of downtown can be explored in a day thus making it possible to trek further afield to Jeita Grotto, Byblos (pictured below) or Lebanon’s oldest winery, Ksara, in the Bekaa Valley.

 British Airways operates a daily service to Beirut from London Heathrow; Middle East Airlines operates the only other direct service from the UK to Lebanon, with two services a day from Heathrow to Beirut.
 One-stop options via their respective hubs include Turkish Airlines and Pegasus Airlines.